FAccT 2026/

 A hands-on workshop, together.

-We start with a short framing talk, then move into two participatory activities: Power Mapping and the Disclosure Design Fiction Studio.
+We start with a keynote framing talk, then move into two participatory activities: Power Mapping and the Disclosure Design Fiction Studio.
 Groups of 5-6 will work with both digital tools and paper materials.

 1. 20 min · step 01

-Groups take stakeholder roles, draft future headlines, and map needs, constraints, and power asymmetries.
+Groups take stakeholder roles and map needs, constraints, and power asymmetries.

 3. 45 min · step 03